 The two nations went to to toe with the first four contests being held in Canada and the last four in the Soviet Union.

 Canada stood still that September afternoon with classes canceled across the country while television sets were wheeled into school auditoriums for students to witness the most important hockey game ever.
+You can visit the site if you need help choosing a speaker for your event.

 To many, it was a lot more than just a sporting event.
 There were many political overtones to the series as it was seen as the capitalist way of life in North America against the Communism of the Eastern Bloc.
 In 1972 the Olympic Games were purely for amateur athletes which the Soviet hockey players were classified as.
 Many players on the squad were recruited from the famous Central Red Army while the Canadian team consisted entirely of professional NHL players.